OCA/stock-logistics-barcode/stock_scanner_web/README.rst

 directly from the user form.
 * Also, do not forget to enable "Sentinel: technical users" option in the user form, as it is required by the basic stock_scanner module.
-* Go to "Inventory > Configuration > Scanner Configuration > Scanner
-Scenario" and manually remove the "log in" and "log out" scenarios as they aren't needed anymore.

 Usage
 =====